waldonemilio/i3-wpp/README.md

 For best results remove any wallpapper config from your i3 configuration

 ## Limitations
-* Do not support multimonitor setups.
+* Does not support multimonitor setups.
 Works on single monitor only
 * Workspaces names should be named from 1 to 10